Local Government Act 1985

 The Local Government Act 1985 (c.
-51) is an Act of Parliament in the United Kingdom.
+51) is an act of the Parliament of the United Kingdom.
 Its main effect was to abolish the six county councils of the metropolitan counties that had been set up by the Local Government Act 1972, along with the Greater London Council that had been established in 1965.
 In their place many single purpose authorities known collectively as 'joint authorities' were established for fire service, police and passenger transport.
 An ad hoc education authority was established for Inner London and a planning authority for Greater London.
 The legislation permitted councils to form 'joint arrangements' for waste disposal and other services that they wished to provide together.
 Time-limited residuary bodies were created to dispose of the assets of the former authorities.

 Background

 Following the victory of the Conservative Party at the 1979 general election, Margaret Thatcher's government were involved in a series of high-profile disputes with the GLC and Metropolitan County Councils.
 All of the authorities were controlled by, or came under the control of the opposition Labour Party during Thatcher's first term.
 The Conservative manifesto for the 1983 general election pledged their abolition, describing the councils as "a wasteful and unnecessary tier of government".
-Having won a landslide victory in the 1983 General Election, the government published a white paper in October of that year, Streamlining the cities.
+After winning that election in a landslide, the government then published a white paper in October of that year, Streamlining the cities.
 Its proposals formed the basis of the Local Government Bill.

+Streamlining the Cities white paper

+The Streamlining the Cities white paper argued that most local services in Greater London and in the six metropolitan counties, were provided by the London boroughs, and by the Metropolitan district councils.
+Specifically, GLC and the MCCs only provided 16% and 26% of services in their areas respectively - however the shire county councils provided 87% of services in their areas.
+The white paper concluded therefore, that the latter's existence could be justified, whereas the GLC and the MCCs could not.
+It was also claimed that the GLC and the MCCs were profligate.
+The white paper concluded that the GLC and the MCCs should be abolished and replaced by a system of joint boards, to take over some of the county council's functions.
+However, it was controversial as the GLC and MCCs were controlled by the Labour Party and led to accusations that their abolition was motivated by party politics.